University at Albany, SUNY

 RECEIVE FREE BUSINESS HELP

-Students can receive free business help from the Blackstone LaunchPad center on campus, where an expert venture coach helps to turn ideas for businesses into a reality.
-UAlbany is one of only 20 LaunchPad-university partnerships in the nation.
+Students can receive free business help from the Blackstone LaunchPad center on campus, at which an expert venture coach helps turn business ideas into a reality.
+UAlbany has one of only 20 LaunchPad-university partnerships in the nation.

 MAKE A DIFFERENCE

-New York’s capital city is a diverse landscape where urban and rural meet, filled with a range of outlets for volunteer work.
+New York’s capital city is a diverse landscape where urban and rural meet, giving way for a range of outlets for volunteer work.
 Local nonprofits and campus groups provide opportunities to volunteer across all areas, including teaching, health care, policy, and environmental work.
-Over 7,000 students participate in volunteer endeavors each year.
+Over 7,000 students participate in volunteer endeavors each year, and many receive course credit for volunteering in the local community through the Community & Public Service Program.

 The University at Albany is located in New York State’s capital city, home to a vibrant and diverse economy where government agencies, corporations, and small businesses flourish.
 With a metropolitan area population of close to 1 million, the Albany area provides countless opportunities for internships with local, national, and international firms, companies, and agencies.
 The Adirondack Mountains, lakes, and trails are close by, making it easy to have some outdoor fun.
 With the city right at their feet and the great outdoors just around the corner, students enjoy a fulfilling and exhilarating extracurricular life.

 With 18 NCAA Division I teams, Great Dane Nation is overflowing with pride.
-The UAlbany Great Danes won 7 conference championships in 2017-2018 and had 4 NCAA appearances.
-Damien the Great Dane leads the fans in their cheers, spreading the contagious UAlbany spirit!
+The UAlbany Great Danes won 8 conference championships in 2018-2019 and had 3 NCAA appearances.
+Damien the Great Dane joins the Marching Great Danes and UAlbany Pep Band to lead fans in their cheers and spread the contagious UAlbany spirit!
 Students not at the D-I level rock their purple and gold on campus during intramurals or as they travel and compete with club teams.

 CONNECT WITH ALUMS